waynevandervelde/n8n-toolkit/n8n_Backup_Restore_User_Guide.md

 What it does:

-- Stops current stack (`docker compose down --volumes --remove-orphans`)
+- Stops current stack (`docker-compose down --volumes --remove-orphans`)
 - Removes volumes `n8n-data`, `postgres-data`, `letsencrypt`
 - Restores volume archives and the saved `.env` / `docker-compose.yml` (if present)
 - Brings the stack back up